Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 An adult guinea pig needs roughly ⅛ cup of pellets each day.

 Avoid muesli for guinea pigs and other little animals as they normally contain seeds.
-Seeds are high in and fat and can become lodged in your piggy’s teeth or throat.
+Seeds are high in fat and can become lodged in your piggy’s teeth or throat.

 When Should I Feed My Abyssinian Guinea Pig?